-Jerry Stackhouse was named Vanderbilt University’s men’s basketball head coach in April of 2019.
+Jerry Stackhouse was named Vanderbilt University’s men’s basketball head coach April 5, 2019.

 Stackhouse appeared in 970 games (564 starts) for eight teams during his 18-year NBA career and averaged 16.9 points, 3.3 assists, 3.2 rebounds and 31.2 minutes.
 A two-time All-Star with the Detroit Pistons (2000, 2001), Stackhouse posted career highs of 29.8 points (second in the NBA) during the 2000-01 season, leading the league in total points and free throws made.
 He reached the 2006 NBA Finals as a member of the Dallas Mavericks.